 3.1.
 The social media ecology

 The political forces of the so-called international far-right-wing populism use a simple and polarised discursive strategy (Fernández-Villanueva & Bayarri, 2021).
 Actors and social forces are divided into good and bad, exaggerating the importance of the opposites and denying any semantic space between the polarised categories.
 As Burdett (2003) argues, the construction of antagonists based on videos, texts and images was also characteristic of the period of 20th century fascism.
 Exaggeration and simplification are not seen as inadequate or disturbing strategies of political discourse, but are normalised and extended (Gallardo, 2018).
-This discursive polarisation has clearly emerged in recent far-right communication.
+This discursive polarisation has clearly emerged in recent far-right communication (Lewis, 2020).

 The functioning of social networks, which encourages disintermediated communication, favours the communication strategies of far-right politicians, highlighting exaggerated communication, disinformation, and polarisation.
 The characteristics of these movements include: 1) elements of an ideological nature and 2) the use of new technologies and social networks for the construction of simplified, dichotomous political propaganda that spreads rapidly through allegorical forms (Bizberge & Segura, 2020), such as the use of bots for the dissemination of fake news.